energypatrikhu/esbuild-wrapper/README.md

     ```

 4. After that is done, you have to start `esbuild-wrapper` again
-    > now the script minifies and bundles the script
+    > now the script minifies and bundles the script to the desired location
     ```
     npm run esbuild
     ```